Specifying state output using ResultPath in Step Functions - AWS Step Functions

 Note

-If you don't specify a ResultPath, the default behavior is as if you had specified "ResultPath": "$".
-Because this tells the state to replace the entire input with the result, the state input is completely replaced by the result coming from the task result.
+If you do not specify a ResultPath, the default behavior is the same as "ResultPath": "$".
+The state will replace the entire state input with the result from the task.

 Note

 ResultPath is used to include content from the result with the input, before passing it to the output.
-But, if ResultPath isn't specified, the default is to replace the entire input.
+But, if ResultPath isn't specified, the default action is to replace the entire input.

-Discard the Result and Keep the Original Input
+Discard the result and keep the original input

-If you set ResultPath to null, it will pass the original input to the output.
-Using "ResultPath": null, the state's input payload will be copied directly to the output, with no regard for the result.
+If you set ResultPath to null, the state will pass the original input to the output.
+The state's input payload will be copied directly to the output, with no regard for the task result.

-Use ResultPath to Include the Result with the Input
+Use ResultPath to include the result with the input

 You can also insert the result into a child node of the input.
 Set the ResultPath to the following.